braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 # Customization overview

-Almost everything at Braze is fully customizable!
+> Almost everything at Braze is fully customizable!
+The articles in this Customization Guide show you how to approach refining your Braze experience through a mixture of configuration and customization.
+During this process, Marketing and Engineering teams should work closely together to coordinate exactly how to customize Braze's messaging channels.

+{% alert note %}
+The Braze SDK is a powerful toolkit, but at a high level it provides two important pieces of functionality: it helps collect and sync user data across platforms to a consolidated user profile, and also handles messaging channels like in-app messages, push notifications, and Content Cards.
+The articles in the Customization Guide assume you've already gone through the [SDK implementation process][1].
+{% endalert %}

 At Braze, we break down customization into three different approaches based on the associated effort and level of flexibility provided.
 These approaches are referred to as "crawl", "walk", or "run."

 - **Crawl:** Take advantage of Braze's basic Content Card styling options for a quick, low-effort implementation.
 - **Walk:** Add some custom styling to the default Content Cards to better match your brand experience.